* blog updated 7.22.21.

-The service desk is the single point of contact whose reputation from the business is reflected upon the entire IT department.
+The service desk is the single point of contact that reflects on the IT department and entire business.
 Communication for all operational processes, from answering questions to resolving or escalating issues, goes through the service desk.
-Not only do they serve as a communication platform, they also are a critical factor in enhancing the productivity of your customers while performing revenue-generating activities.
-As your Sytem Center experts, this article describes ways of increasing your customers’ productivity while building an effective service desk team.
+Not only does it serve as a communication platform, it is also a critical factor in enhancing the productivity of your customers, while performing revenue-generating activities.
+As your System Center experts, we wanted to share insights on how to increase customers’ productivity while building an effective service desk team.

-Keeping your internal and/or external customers productive is reflected in the success of the business.
-Below are four quick ways your service desk can positively influence this.
+Below are four quick ways your service desk can positively influence your business.

 Resolve issues quickly.
-Increased resolution times allows the customers to get back to their daily tasks sooner.
 What are your response and resolution times?
 Do you have SLAs and metrics in place to monitor and enforce this?
+Increased resolution times allow customers to get back to their daily tasks sooner.

 Create a positive customer experience.
 Take advance of each interaction between analysts and customers to create a pleasant experience.
 Build relationship and turn your customers into advocates where possible.

 Leverage an omnichannel service strategy.
-Whether a customer is sitting at a desk, on the go, or standing at the service desk’s door, offer a seamless experience to your customers to request help.
+Whether a customer is sitting at a desk, working remotely or standing at the service desk’s door, offer a seamless experience to your customers to request help.

 Offer self-service.
-Enable your customers to serve themselves by providing them with a knowledge base and self-service portal.
+Enable your customers to help themselves by providing them with a knowledge base and self-service portal.

-Looking to really impress your customer base while keeping them as productive as possible and building your reputation?
-Focus on the steps below to build your effective service desk team.
+Looking to impress your customer base while keeping them as productive as possible while building your reputation?
+Focus on the steps below to build your effective service desk team:

 - As introduced in ITIL v3, improve service delivery by separating incidents from service requests.
 Is the customer experiencing an unplanned issue or requesting a service?
-As Incidents tend to be more urgent requests, the service desk should focus on resolving these quickly as possible based on priority.
-Service requests can be fulfilled by individuals outside the service desk and often times are repetitive tasks that can be standardized and automated.
+As Incidents tend to be more urgent requests, they should be prioritized.
+Service requests, howevever, are often repetitive tasks that can be standardized and automated.

-- Proactively seek feedback from your customers to ensure you’re providing services that meets their requirements.
-Sending out surveys is one approach to collecting feedback, although going beyond surveys and adding that personal touch results in higher response rates from my personal experience.
-Gather their pain points, inform them you are taking corrective changes, implement these changes, and then continuously repeat these steps.
+- Proactively seek feedback from your customers to make sure you are meeting expectations.
+Sending out surveys is one approach to collecting feedback, although in my personal experience going beyond surveys and adding a personal touch results in higher response rates.
+Gather pain points, communicate corrective action steps being taken, implement changes and continuously repeat these steps.

-- Invest in your analysts’ skill set and establish a clear promotion plan.
-In the service desk analyst role, individuals are tasked with resolving technology problems using their customer relationship skills throughout the process.
-As technology is always changing and it’s important to have knowledgeable staff in order to reduce the resolution time and essentially ticket volume, training is a key component from both a technical standpoint and soft skills training on communication, relationship-building, etc. Building these fundamental soft skills can result in enhanced customer experience.
-Another key factor is establishing a clear promotion and performance bonus plan with your analysts to keep your best talent excited and motivated.
+- Invest in analysts’ skill sets and establish a clear promotion plan.
+In the service desk analyst role, individuals are tasked with resolving technology problems using their customer-relationship skills throughout the process.
+Technology is always changing, so it’s important to have knowledgeable staff in order to reduce resolution time and ticket volume.
+Training is a key component from both a technical and soft skills standpoint, involving communication, relationship-building, etc. Building these fundamental soft skills can result in enhanced customer experience.
+It also keeps your best talent motivated, as does a clear promotion and performance bonus plan.

-- Equip your analysts with the technology they need to be successful to standardize processes, improve service delivery time, automate processes, and ensure they have satisfied customers.
+- Equip analysts with technology they need to be successful to standardize processes, improve service delivery time, automate processes and ensure they have satisfied customers.

-- Prove answers faster with a consistent message using Knowledge Management technologies.
-Allow your analysts to develop a knowledge base with both analysts facing and customer facing articles.
+- Provide answers faster with a consistent message using Knowledge Management technologies.
+Allow your analysts to develop a knowledge base with analysts-facing and customer-facing articles.

-- As many services desks support customers in remote locations, easy remote access to their devices is critical.
+- Many services desks support customers in remote locations, so easy remote access to devices is critical.
 Provide your service desk team with a remote control tool.

 - Implement a customer satisfaction survey for collecting feedback.

 Be as proactive as possible in identifying and correcting service gaps.
-Schedule meetings with your most difficult customers to not only uncover major customer pain points, but also to develop process improvements with.
-Go beyond customer surveys to reach out to customers such as administrative assistants or project managers to help measure customer satisfaction.
-Often times these customers can translate to your biggest advocates!
-Designate a team to focus on continuous improvements to find the most cost-effective level of support and be sure to share your successes with your team.
+Schedule meetings with your most difficult customers to uncover major customer pain points and develop process improvements.
+Go beyond customer surveys and reach out to customers, like administrative assistants or project managers, to help measure customer satisfaction.
+These customers can translate into your biggest advocates!
+Designate a team to focus on continuous improvements to find the most cost-effective level of support and share your successes with your team.

-In summary, develop an effective and easy to work with reputation with your customers via the service desk as you provide them with the tools they need to be successful and stay productive.
+In summary, develop a reputation for being effective and easy to work with via the service desk, as you provide tools customers need to be successful and productive.

 - Keep your customers productive: equip them with necessary tools to achieve productivity and flow